Skip to content

 • Introduce a caCertificateRefs field within FrontendTLSValidation that can be used to specify a list of CA Certificates that can be used as a trust anchor to validate the certificates presented by the client.

-• Also introduce a ObjectReference structure that can be used to specify caCertificateRefs references.
+• Introduce a ObjectReference structure that can be used to specify caCertificateRefs references.

 GO